 Myasthenia Gravis is caused by a defect in the transmission of nerve impulses to muscles.
 It occurs when normal communication between the nerve and muscle is interrupted at the neuromuscular junction - the place where nerve cells connect with the muscles they control.
 Normally when impulses travel down the nerve, the nerve endings release a neurotransmitter substance called acetylcholine.
 Acetylcholine travels through the neuromuscular junction and binds to acetylcholine receptors which are activated and generate a muscle contraction.

 In Myasthenia Gravis, antibodies block, alter, or destroy the receptors for acetylcholine which prevents the muscle contraction from occurring.
 These antibodies are produced by the body's own immune system.
 Muscles become progressively weaker following ever-briefer periods of activity and improve after ever-lengthening periods of rest, and muscles that control eye and eyelid movement, facial expressions, chewing, talking, and swallowing are especially susceptible, although as the disease progresses muscles that control breathing and limb movements can also become affected.
+At one point, the affected person also begins to lose teeth to which only implants can help them get their healthy smile back.
+If you are not familiar with implants, do read What Are TADs - Mini Implants - Temporary Anchorage Devices.
 The initiating event leading to antibody production is not known.

 The condition is more common in women under 40 years of age and in men over 60.
 Pregnant women with MG can pass the disease on to their children, and neonatal myasthenia occurs in 12 percent of infants born to MG mothers.